Lucas Pennacchi

 Lucas Pennacchi (born 1960 in São Paulo) is a Brazilian artist who works with painting, drawing and engraving.

 Pennacchi started to draw and paint at school and with his father, Brazilian artist Fulvio Pennacchi.
 He went to a school of architecture, where he studied art and drawing, but left in the third year.

 His themes deal with landscapes and seascapes, and compositions with birds and fish.
-His work is currently private collectors, and art galleries.
+His work is currently in private collections and art galleries.
 He's a frequent collaborator with art publications, and in 2004 he was theme for a feature of Metrópolis, a widely known TV Cultura program.

-He learnt mosaic by himself, and teaches open courses at the MuBE National Museum of Sculpture in São Paulo.
+He learned mosaic on his own and teaches open courses at the MuBE National Museum of Sculpture in São Paulo.